 Panels should focus on a single theme and be conceived as 90-minute sessions of four to six speakers.
 Since the conference offers an important occasion to attract new scholars from diverse backgrounds to specific research areas, those submitting proposals for panels are advised to ensure that the constitution of the panel reflects the constitution of the field and/or research topic that is being addressed and ADHO’s expressed commitment to diversity, or explicitly address problems in those areas.
 In case the proposer’s own network is too limited, the Program Committee can advise them on whom to contact to broaden the panel.

-Pre-conference workshops and tutorials (2 hours or 4 hours; abstract 1500 words)
+Pre-conference workshops and tutorials (half or full day; abstract 1500 words)

 *Workshops/Tutorials are normally half-day intensive introductions to specific techniques, software packages or theoretical approaches with a small number of participants.
 Workshop proposals may take many forms, including proposals with a full slate of speakers and presentations, as well as proposals to issue an independent call for papers from which submissions will be chosen.
 Participants in pre-conference workshops and tutorials will be expected to register for the full conference as well as pay a small additional fee.
 Proposals should provide the following information:

 - Title and brief description of the content or topic and its relevance to the digital humanities community;